We provide a private Aquablation therapy service for benign prostatic hyperplasia (BPH).

 It’s likely you will return to normal activities within a few days.

-During the 1-hour procedure your surgeon will fit you with a catheter, which will need to stay in place for around 10 days.
+During the 1-hour procedure, your surgeon will fit you with a catheter, which will need to stay in place for around 1-2 nights post operation.

 Aquablation therapy is a relatively low-risk procedure however all surgeries carry some risk of complications.